Characters: Harry Potter Hogwarts Teachers

 - Moral Myopia: Was apparently okay defending his friend's action Mulciber as a "bit of fun" in a Noodle Incident that Lily claims was dark magic, while being on the recieving end of James Potter's bit of fun.

 - My God, What Have I Done?: When he realizes that his own actions hurt Lily, the person he cared the most for, and eventually led to her murder.

 - Nobody Calls Me Coward

 - Not So Different: While he never realizes it, there are more than a few parallels between himself and Sirius Black.
 Both were branded as criminals, both hated their families (or, at the very least, Snape hated his father and Sirius hated his entire family), both were hated to a murderous degree by Harry for something they did or more accurately, were accused of doing: Sirius's supposed betrayal of James and Lily, and Snape's murder of Dumbledore, and both are extremely protective of their friends' sons (Sirius to Harry, Snape to Draco).
+Both of them are too blind to see Harry for who he is.
 Furthermore, the accusations against them were publicly cleared only after they were killed, and both refused to let go of schoolboy grudges.
 And, let's face it, they're both noble assholes.

 - Not So Stoic: "DON'T CALL ME A COWARD!"

 - Obstructive Code of Conduct: In Goblet of Fire, Snape accuses Harry Potter of theft, and wants to prosecute, but the use of Veritaserum on students is "regrettably forbidden".

 - Only Friend: In his teenage years, his only true friend was Lily, until she ended their friendship.
 In his adult life, if he has a friend, it's Dumbledore; he's certainly the only person who truly knows and likes him.